mhoshi-vm/backstage-crossplane-aws/plugins/crossplane-ecs/README.md

-# crossplane-ecs
+# crossplane-aws

-Welcome to the crossplane-ecs plugin!
+Welcome to the crossplane-aws plugin!

 _This plugin was created through the Backstage CLI_